Environment Variable Configuration

 Section titled “PDF Loader”Marker Loader Configuration

-Section titled “Marker Loader Configuration”The MarkerLoader is the default PDF parsing engine.
+Section titled “Marker Loader Configuration”These settings apply when MarkerLoader is selected (PDFLOADER=MarkerLoader; the default is PyMuPDFLoader).
 It can be configured using the following environment variables:

 | Variable | Type | Default | Description |